aatmik-panse/ssthackers/README.md

 - Usernames are derived from email addresses for consistency
 - Profile pages are public but certain information is restricted

+## Rate Limiting

+The application implements rate limiting for API endpoints to prevent abuse and ensure fair usage.
+Rate limits are applied differently based on the endpoint and whether the user is authenticated.

+### Rate Limit Configuration

+- **General API Endpoints**:
+  - Anonymous users: 60 requests per minute
+  - Authenticated users: 300 requests per minute

+- **Authentication Endpoints**:
+  - 5 requests per minute (same for all users to prevent brute force attacks)

+- **Voting Endpoints**:
+  - Anonymous users: 10 votes per minute
+  - Authenticated users: 30 votes per minute

+- **Post Submission**:
+  - Anonymous users: 2 submissions per 10 minutes
+  - Authenticated users: 10 submissions per 10 minutes

+### Response Headers

+Rate limit information is included in response headers:

+- `X-RateLimit-Limit`: Maximum number of requests allowed in the current time window
+- `X-RateLimit-Remaining`: Number of requests remaining in the current time window

+When a rate limit is exceeded, the API returns a 429 status code with a Retry-After header indicating when to retry.

 ---

 Built with ❤️ for the Scaler School of Technology community.